visualising data structures and algorithms through animation

 Do You Know?
 Next Random Tip

 VisuAlgo is a trilingual site.
 Try visiting the other versions of VisuAlgo other than the default English version, e.g., Chinese or Indonesian.
-Users can see the translation statistics for these three pages (we strive to make all three near 100% soon).
+Users can see the translation statistics for these three pages.
+We aim to make all three has near 100% translation rate.
 Unfortunately the translation progress with other languages are too far behind and they are thus redirected to English.

 In VisuAlgo, you can use your own input for any algorithm instead of using only the provided sample inputs.
 This is one of the key feature of VisuAlgo.
-Try the graph drawing feature in these 6 graph-related visualizations: Graph DS, DFS/BFS, MST, SSSP, Max Flow, and Matching.
-You can also click tag 'graph' in any of these 6 graph-related visualization boxes or type in 'graph' in the search box.
+Try the graph drawing feature in these 9 graph-related visualizations: Graph DS, DFS/BFS, MST, SSSP, Max Flow, Matching, MVC, Steiner Tree, and TSP.
+You can also click tag 'graph' in any of these 9 graph-related visualization boxes or type in 'graph' in the search box.

 To compare 2 related algorithms, e.g., Kruskal's vs Prim's on the same graph, or 2 related operations of the same data structure, e.g., visualizing Binary (Max) Heap as a Binary Tree or as a Compact Array, open 2 VisuAlgo pages in 2 windows and juxtapose them.
 Click here to see the screenshot.
 This juxtaposition technique can be used anytime you want to compare two similar data structures or algorithms.